 Cheap eats in San Sebastian

 While in San Sebastian you need to try the pintxos, although owing to their addictiveness it probably won’t end up being a cheap meal.
 Enjoy a pintxos and wine tour around the old quarter, poke your head around a few of the 100 bar doors and you’ll see the most incredible display of tapas you’ll ever see.
 And they taste delicious.
 There are a few all-you-can-eat restaurants in Gros near the Playa de Gros beach if you’re after a cheap feast.
+Eating your way round San Sebastian is one of the best experiences in Spain there is!

 READ MORE: The Best Festivals in Spain